Template-Guided Reconstruction of Pulmonary Segments with Neural Implicit Functions: Introduction

 \section{Introduction}

 Pulmonary segments are anatomically and functionally independent subdivisions of pulmonary lobes without explicit boundaries~(Fig.~\ref{fig:lobe_segment}).
-In lung anatomy, each segment includes its corresponding bronchus, artery, and vein, establishing their boundaries along intersegmental veins~\citep{Frick2017Segmentectomies, Oizumi2014TechniquesTD}.
-By definition, there are ten segments in the right lung and eight to ten in the left lung, depending on individual variations~\citep{Boyden1945IntrahilarRS, Jackson1943CorrelatedAA, Ugalde2007LobesFB}.
-The reconstruction of pulmonary segments is crucial in clinical practice, as it assists in the localization of lung diseases and planning surgical interventions, such as segmentectomy, a type of surgical intervention for non-small-cell lung cancer due to its capability to preserve greater pulmonary function~\citep{Saji2022Jcog0802, Schuchert2007AnatomicST,Wisnivesky2010LimitedRT,Handa2021PostoperativePF,Harada2005FunctionalAR,Saji2022Jcog0802}.
+In lung anatomy, each segment includes its corresponding bronchus, artery, and vein, establishing its boundaries along intersegmental veins~\citep{Frick2017Segmentectomies, Oizumi2014TechniquesTD}.
+By anatomical definition, the right lung consists of ten segments and the left consists of eight to ten segments, depending on individual variations~\citep{Boyden1945IntrahilarRS, Jackson1943CorrelatedAA, Ugalde2007LobesFB}.
+The reconstruction of pulmonary segments is crucial in clinical practice, as it assists in the localization of lung diseases and the planning of surgical interventions, such as segmentectomy, a technique commonly employed for non-small-cell lung cancer because it preserves greater pulmonary function~\citep{Saji2022Jcog0802, Schuchert2007AnatomicST,Wisnivesky2010LimitedRT,Handa2021PostoperativePF,Harada2005FunctionalAR,Saji2022Jcog0802}.
 It would lower operation time and blood loss, resulting in lower recurrence rates and better survival outcomes.

 A crucial prerequisite for segmentectomy planning is the precise reconstruction of pulmonary segments.
 Traditionally, it is treated as a multi-class \textit{semantic segmentation} task in which the objective is to maximize the voxel-level prediction quality.
 However, we argue that the quality of pulmonary segment reconstruction does not only depend on good voxel-to-voxel matching but also on anatomical correctness~(further detail in Sec. \ref{subsec:ps_reconstruction}, and Sec. \ref{subsec:Metrics}).
-It is crucial that the boundaries correctly segment the class-corresponding pulmonary tree structures as shown in Fig.~\ref{fig:pulmonary_segment_anatomy}D. Hence, we term this task as a \emph{reconstruction} task instead of segmentation.
+It is crucial that the boundaries correctly segment the class-corresponding pulmonary tree structures as shown in Fig.~\ref{fig:pulmonary_segment_anatomy}D. Hence, we term this task a \emph{reconstruction} task rather than a segmentation task.